cryptosharks131/lndg/systemd.md

 StandardError=append:/var/log/lnd_jobs_error.log
 ```

-Create a timer file for `jobs.py`, copying the contents below to the file and change the 20s refresh if you like..
+Create a timer file for `jobs.sh`, copying the contents below to the file and change the 20s refresh if you like..
 `nano /etc/systemd/system/jobs-lndg.timer`
 ```
 [Unit]